ramakrishnasankavaram/VidyaAI-Team-ARJUNA/README.md

 - 🗣 *Multilingual AI Teacher Assistant*
   A virtual assistant powered by a Large Language Model (Gemini) helps students in multiple languages, making education inclusive and accessible.

+- 🧠 *Personalized Education*
+  Tailors learning content and recommendations based on each student's performance, preferences, and progress.

+- 🤝 *Mentorship Support*
+  Connects students with human or AI mentors to guide them through academic challenges, goal-setting, and motivation.

 - 🎮 *Play Educational Games with AI*
   Offers fun and engaging educational games to reinforce learning concepts interactively with AI.